-I don’t know about you but when the days get longer, I can’t help but enjoy what it means for the children, time to hang out and just have fun in the sun after the confines of our cold, rainy or snowy winter depending on where you are.
+I don’t know about you, but when the days get longer, I can’t help but enjoy what it means for the children.
+It’s a time to hang out and just have fun in the sun after the confines of our cold, rainy or snowy winter, depending of course on where you live.

-As we start to move toward summer though, it strikes me that so many parents spent the summer holidays desperately trying to keep their wee ones entertained.
+As we start to move toward summer though, it strikes me that so many parents spend the summer holidays desperately trying to keep their wee ones entertained.

-Often I’ll suggest why kids need downtime only for parents to argue that if their kids aren’t in structured activities or they aren’t entertaining them in some way, shape or form, then they’ll get in to stuff.
-The urge for parents to keep their kids busy is ever present as though it’s an antidote to the terrible alternative of having nothing particularly constructive to do.
+Often I’ll suggest the reason why kids need downtime and find parents argue that if their kids aren’t kept busy in structured activities, or they aren’t entertaining them in some way, shape or form, then they’ll get in to stuff.
+The urge for parents to keep their kids busy is ever present, as though it’s an antidote to the terrible alternative of having nothing particularly constructive to do.

 Why kids need downtime; being constructive has a defined purpose

 Think about the word ‘constructive’ for a moment.
 It actually means ‘improving yourself’ or constructing one skill on top of another and for many parents, that’s part of the allure of structured activity.
 Kids can learn something defined, like how to dance or play and instrument or soccer.